0xDTC/0xPostMan-Observer/README.md

    - Postman enforces rate limits on API calls
    - Tool includes automatic throttling (500ms between calls)

+4. **Collection JSON Limitations**

+   **What IS Included in Collection JSON:**
+   - ✅ Collection name, description, ID
+   - ✅ All requests (HTTP method, URL, headers, body)
+   - ✅ Request names and folder structure
+   - ✅ Query parameters and path variables
+   - ✅ Authentication settings (Auth tokens, API keys)
+   - ✅ Pre-request and test scripts
+   - ✅ Example responses (if saved)
+   - ✅ Collection variables
+   - ✅ Request/response metadata

+   **What Is NOT Included:**
+   - ❌ Full API documentation/descriptions (may be truncated or missing)
+   - ❌ Detailed comments on individual parameters
+   - ❌ Rich text formatting from documentation
+   - ❌ Images/screenshots embedded in documentation
+   - ❌ Workspace-level settings and permissions
+   - ❌ Collection activity logs or edit history
+   - ❌ User comments and collaboration notes
+   - ❌ Some UI-specific metadata

+   **Impact on This Tool:**
+   - The tool searches for **keywords in URLs, request names, headers, bodies, and scripts**
+   - Full API documentation may not be searchable via the API
+   - For complete verification, manually review collections on Postman's website

 ---

 ## 🔐 Security Considerations